JimFowler/books/Books20/Tools/doc/installation.rst

 Installation
 ************

-The BookEntry package may be installed from the Tools dir with the command
+BookEntry uses the python library *distutils* to install and distribute thepackages.
+The BookEntry package may be installed from the Tools directory with the command

 ``python3 setup.py install``